gsimon75-iot/simple_thermometer/README.md

 - Flashing tool: [esptool.py](https://pypi.org/project/esptool/)
 - Platform: [MicroPython](https://micropython.org/download/ESP8266_GENERIC/)
+- A serial terminal (I recommend `picocom`)
 - A few authentic home-grown python scripts :)

 - An MQTT server somewhere in your LAN (I recommend `mosquitto`)

+A summary of what we will do:
+- Set up the serial port, so the Linux in WSL2 sees it too
+- Create a backup of the original flash content of the NodeMCU
+- Re-flash the NodeMCU with MicroPython
+- Using the serial terminal enable the WebREPL (network console) of MicroPython
+- Customize `config.py` with our own actual parameters
+- Using WebREPL upload our firmware scripts to NodeMCU

+And now the details :)

 ## Setting up NodeMCU